Oatmeal Cranberry Cookies

 4 image collage to show how to make the cookie batter in a stand mixer

-Tips for making cranberry cookies
+Tips for making the best cranberry cookies

 1. Don’t over mix the ingredients.
-When the flour is added, it should be stirred in until there are no dry streaks, but don’t over mix it as this can over develop the gluten and your cookies will be very dense.
+When the flour is added, it should be stirred in until there are no dry streaks, but don’t over mix it as this can overdevelop the gluten and your cookies will be very dense.

 2. There’s no need to chill the cookie dough.
 These oatmeal cookies only contain a small amount of butter, so there’s no need to chill the dough before baking.